valerizaykov/workingParcel/README.md

 # workingParcel yii 2.0 framework project
 Working parcel is a mini project which is written via GII - a design tool provided by yii 2.0 which can generate CRUD operations the project itself has the following implemented:
-- 1.We Can create parcels which has "name" , "culture" - which we grow on it and a "total area" in square meters.
+1. We Can create parcels which has "name" , "culture" - which we grow on it and a "total area" in square meters.
 - 2.We can add tractor which can work on the total area .
 - 3.We can create /edit / delete Worked Parcel which is the area from a choosen parcel that is being worked by a tractor and the worked area cannot exceed the total are of the parcel.